jskygithub/extreme-headless/README.md

 ### goto

 **goto** simply goes to a page.
-It can be relative path (i.e. relative to the baseURL you supply in the options object when you initialise extremeHeadless.)
+It can be a relative path (i.e. relative to the baseURL you supply in the options object when you initialise extremeHeadless.)

 Or, if can be a fully qualified URL (https://new.site.com)